A-MOHAMED14/Code-quiz/README.md

 ## Live Demo

-To visit the live website, <a href="https://a-mohamed14.github.io/Code-quiz/">click here</a>
+To access the live website, <a href="https://a-mohamed14.github.io/Code-quiz/">click here</a>

 ## Key Features And Accomplishments